Dharshan Munidasa: Career

 Munidasa returned to the island in 1994, following the death of his father, where the lack of authentic Japanese food in the country, combined with his heritage and passion for pure Japanese culinary fare motivated Munidasa, who had never had any formal culinary training, to open his maiden venture Nihonbashi (meaning "Japan Bridge") in 1995 at Galle Face Terrace.

+Nihonbashi, serves inspired fine Japanese cuisine and uses local ingredients to create unique masterpieces stemming from Japanese culinary philosophies.
+It was the first restaurant in Sri Lanka to be listed on Asia's 50 Best Restaurants List in 2013 and ranking successively until 2018.

 Subsequently, he went on to open two more branches of Nihonbashi at Odel, Alexandra Place in 2001 for on-the-go dining and then at Hilton Colombo Residencies in 2002, specializing in tempura.
 Munidasa has also been invited to prepare Japanese degustation dinners at various establishments in South Asia; including The Conrad, The Four Seasons, Hilton, Huvafen Fushi and the Six Senses properties, all in the Maldives and for the International Wine and Food Society in Mumbai.

-In December 2011, Munidasa in collaboration with close friends, Sri Lankan Cricketing Legends Mahela Jayawardene and Kumar Sangakkara opened Ministry of Crab, housed in the recently refurbished 400-year-old ‘Old Dutch Hospital’ Shopping Precinct.
-This restaurant has the distinction of being one of the first in the country dedicated to serving the freshest export quality lagoon crabs.
+In December 2011, Munidasa in collaboration with close friends, Sri Lankan Cricketing Legends Mahela Jayawardene and Kumar Sangakkara opened Ministry of Crab, housed in the recently refurbished 400-year-old Old Dutch Hospital Shopping Precinct.
+This restaurant has the distinction of being one of the first in the country dedicated to serving the freshest export quality lagoon crabs, which heroes the island's iconic Mud Crab.
+Ministry of Crab now has eight overseas outposts to its name, located in Shanghai, Chengdu, Mumbai, Maldives, Bangkok, Singapore, Kuala Lumpur and Melbourne.

-In 2011, Nihonbashi became one of only two Sri Lankan restaurants selected to be featured in the 2011/2012 edition of The Miele Guide (Asia’s first independent restaurant guide).
+In 2011, Nihonbashi became one of only two Sri Lankan restaurants selected to be featured in the 2011/2012 edition of the Miele Guide (Asia's first independent restaurant guide).
 In their 2013 Edition, Munidasa had the privilege of gaining both the coveted first and second place in Sri Lanka for the outstanding cuisine at both the Ministry of Crab and Nihonbashi, respectively.